shohei-kojima/MEGAnE/README.md

 -cohort_name test
 ```

 ### (Optional) Step 3.
-Make a joint call for imputation
+Make a joint call for haplotype phasing
 - The step 2 above will generate two VCF files.
 This step merges the two files generated in the step 2.
 - When merging the two VCF files, MEGAnE removes multi-allelic variants.
-- This is particularly useful when you do haplotype-phasing using MEGAnE's results.
+- This is particularly useful when you do haplotype phasing using MEGAnE's results.

 ```
 sif=/path/to/MEGAnE_[version].sif